pinterest/teletraan/docs/api/definitions.md

   - PENDING_DEPLOY

-     Deploy has not compelted yet
+     Deploy has not completed yet

   OUSTANDING:

-     Deploy has not compelted yet
+     Deploy has not completed yet

 ### AcceptanceType